-While you might need to install drivers to get the USB WiFi adapter to work, subsequent wireless connections should be pretty straightforward.
+While you might need to install drivers to get the USB WiFi adapter to work, subsequent wireless connections should be straightforward.

 First, USB WiFi adapters — similar to other cables plugged into USB ports — will stop working once the system enters sleep mode.